Cobra-Coder/OEE-masterclass/README.md

 OEE Masterclass: Smart Factory Simulation 🏭

-An interactive, "Digital Twin" educational experience designed to teach Overall Equipment Effectiveness (OEE) to manufacturing professionals and MBA students.
+An interactive, "Digital Twin" educational experience designed to teach Overall Equipment Effectiveness (OEE) to students and early professionals

 📖 Overview

 OEE Masterclass is a single-page web application that simulates a high-speed bottling line.
-It gamifies the learning of OEE concepts by allowing users to act as a Plant Manager for a day.
+It gamifies the learning of OEE concepts by allowing users to act as a Plant Manager for a shift.

-Instead of reading dry definitions, users interact with a live production line, diagnosing real-world issues like Equipment Failure, Micro-stops, and process defects to see how they impact efficiency and the bottom line.
+Instead of reading dry definitions, users interact with a live production line, understanding real-world issues like Equipment Failure, Micro-stops, and process defects to see how they impact efficiency and the bottom line.

 🚀 Features